jahid-github/A-machine-vision-application-with-Arduino-Nicla-Vision-to-select-pieces-mosaic-tiles-by-color/README.md

 **Implementation Steps**
 1. Hardware Setup:
-- Mount the Nicla Vision on a frame to view the mosaic tile stream (e.g., a conveyor belt).
+- Mount the Nicla Vision on a frame to view the mosaic tile stream.
-- Connect actuators to the Nicla Vision through GPIO pins or additional control boards.

 2. Software Development:
-- Use the Arduino IDE or a compatible development environment to program the Nicla Vision.
+- Use the Arduino IDE.
-- Leverage libraries such as OpenMV or TensorFlow Lite for image processing and AI.
+- Leverage libraries such as OpenMV.

 3. Calibration:
 - Test and calibrate the system under various lighting conditions.
-- Tune the color detection thresholds or retrain the model as needed.
+- Tune the color detection thresholds.
 4. Integration:
-- Combine the Nicla Vision with the actuation system and test the end-to-end workflow.
+- Test the end-to-end workflow.

 **Challenges and Solutions:**
 1. Lighting Conditions:
 - Ensure consistent lighting to avoid color detection errors.
 Use controlled light sources.

 2. Processing Speed:
-- Optimize code for real-time performance by focusing on lightweight models or efficient algorithms.
+- Optimize code for real-time performance by focusing on lightweight models.

 3. Physical Constraints:
 - Ensure the tiles are well-separated and visible to avoid misclassification.